http

 Response

 A http response.
-This provides the same methods as a file (or binary file if the request used binary mode), though provides several request specific methods.
+This provides the same methods as a file, though provides several request specific methods.

 See also